dogtail9/ProjectTemplateTutorial/README.md

 *Add the new method AddItem to the DteExtensions class*

 ### InstallNuGetPackages
-NuGet packages are added to project so let's make the InstallNuGetPackage en axtension method on the Project class*
+NuGet packages are added to project so let's make the InstallNuGetPackage en axtension method on the Project class.

 ```CSharp
 public static bool InstallNuGetPackage(this Project project, string packageName)